kyledross/ifr-1_plugin/documentation/aircraft_configs.md

 - For each action, it evaluates the `condition` (or `conditions`).
 - If the conditions are met, the action is executed.
 - By default, after executing an action, the plugin **stops** and does not evaluate any further actions in the array for that event.
-- If you want to continue to the next action even after a match, add `"evaluate_next_condition": true` to the condition object or the action itself.
+- If you want to continue to the next action even after a match, add `"evaluate-next-condition": true` to the condition object or the action itself.

 ### Condition Syntax
 A condition checks a dataref value:
 - `dataref`: The name of the dataref to check.
 - `min` and `max`: (Required for range) Inclusive range the value must fall into.
 - `bit`: (Alternative to range) A 0-indexed bit that must be set in the integer value.
-- `evaluate_next_condition`: (Optional) If `true`, the plugin will continue to evaluate subsequent actions in the array even if this action's conditions were met and it was executed.
+- `evaluate-next-condition`: (Optional) If `true`, the plugin will continue to evaluate subsequent actions in the array even if this action's conditions were met and it was executed.

 ```json
 "alt": {